vengi-voxel/vengi/docs/Palette.md

 ## Normals

 Command & Conquer supports voxel normals. `vengi-voxedit` got a few features to support this.
 Change the view mode to __Command & Conquer__ to see a normal palette panel and to be able to render the normals for the voxels.

+There is also a cvar called `normalpalette` that is used to set the normal palette when importing from meshes.

+There are several built-in palettes available that can also be used as an identifier.

+* `built-in:redalert2`
+* `built-in:tiberiansun`

+You can also specify a filename to a support palette format to load it.